The Plymouth Harbor Foundation

 Cade Sibley, Chair, Plymouth Harbor, Inc. Trustee

 Cade Sibley is a recent resident of Longboat Key, moving here in 2010 with her husband, Whit from Denver, Colorado.
 In Denver, she designed and implemented advanced estate, business-transfer, and investment-planning strategies.
 She was a longtime member of several of Lincoln Financial Group’s most prestigious honors societies, and served as Vice Chair of Rocky Mountain Multiple Sclerosis Center Board for The Denver Foundation, and on the Denver Arthritis Foundation Board.
 She is familiar with Plymouth Harbor, where her father (and late mother) has resided for more than 15 years.
-Cade and her husband are both new members of Bird Key Yacht Club where they are serving on several committees and are active with the club’s cruising fleet.
+Cade and her husband are both members of Bird Key Yacht Club, where she serves on the Board of Governors, and they are active with the club’s cruising fleet.

 Lee Byron, Plymouth Harbor, Inc. Trustee